+The C60 may be used on systems with breaker-and-a-half or ring bus configurations.
 In these applications, each of the two three-phase sets of individual phase currents (one associated with each breaker) can be used as an input to a breaker failure element.
-The sum of both breaker phase currents and 3I\0 residual currents may be required for the circuit relaying and metering functions.
-Two separate synchrocheck elements can be programmed to check synchronization between two different buses VT and the line VT.
-These requirements can be satisfied with a single L60, equipped with sufficient CT and VT input channels, by selecting proper parameter to measure.
+The sum of both breaker phase currents and 3I_0 residual currents may be required for the circuit relaying and metering functions.
+For a three-winding transformer application, it may be required to calculate watts and vars for each of three windings, using voltage from different sets of VTs.
+These requirements can be satisfied with a single UR, equipped with sufficient CT and VT input channels, by selecting the parameter to measure.
 A mechanism is provided to specify the AC parameter (or group of parameters) used as the input to protection/control comparators and some metering elements.

-Selection of the measured parameter(s) is partially performed by the design of a measuring element or protection/control comparator by identifying the measured parameter type (fundamental frequency phasor, harmonic phasor, symmetrical component, total waveform RMS magnitude, phase-phase or phase-ground voltage, etc.).
-The user completes the process by selecting the instrument transformer input channels to use and some parameters calculated from these channels.
+Selection of the parameter(s) to measure is partially performed by the design of a measuring element or protection/control comparator by identifying the type of parameter (fundamental frequency phasor, harmonic phasor, symmetrical component, total waveform RMS magnitude, phase-phase or phase-ground voltage, etc.) to measure.
+The user completes the process by selecting the instrument transformer input channels to use and some of the parameters calculated from these channels.
 The input parameters available include the summation of currents from multiple input channels.
-For the summed currents of phase, 3I\0, and ground current, current from CTs with different ratios are adjusted to a single ratio before summation.
+For the summed currents of phase, 3I_0, and ground current, current from CTs with different ratios are adjusted to a single ratio before summation.

 A mechanism called a "Source" configures the routing of CT and VT input channels to measurement sub-systems.

-Sources, in the context of L60 series relays, refer to the logical grouping of current and voltage signals such that one source contains all the signals required to measure the load or fault in a particular power apparatus.
-A given source may contain all or some of the following signals: three-phase currents, single-phase ground current, three-phase voltages and an auxiliary voltages from a single-phase VT for checking for synchronism.
+Sources, in the context of UR series relays, refer to the logical grouping of current and voltage signals such that one source contains all the signals required to measure the load or fault in a particular power apparatus.
+A given source may contain all or some of the following signals: three-phase currents, single-phase ground current, three-phase voltages and an auxiliary voltage from a single VT for checking for synchronism.